Texas Hill Country AVA

 Texas Hill Country is an American Viticultural Area (AVA) located in Central Texas north and west of the portion of the Balcones Fault which runs west of the cities of San Antonio and Austin, respectively.
-The 15000 sqmi viticultural area expands across the Edwards Plateau.
-It was established as the nation’s 136^{th} and Texas’ fourth AVA on November 29, 1991 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing a petition submitted by Mr. Edwin Auler, on behalf of Hill Country winery and vineyard owners, proposing a viticultural area in central Texas, to be known as "Hill Country."
+The 15000 sqmi appellation expands across the Edwards Plateau.
+It was established as the nation's 114^{th} and the state's fourth AVA on November 29, 1991 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing a petition submitted by Mr. Edwin Auler, on behalf of Hill Country winery and vineyard owners, proposing a viticultural area in central Texas, to be known as "Hill Country."

 The petitioner subsequently amended the petition to request that the name be changed to "Texas Hill Country."
 It is the state's southernmost viticultural area and geographically the third largest AVA after Upper Mississippi River Valley and Ohio River Valley.
 At the outset, there were 40 "commercial and/or significant experimental" vineyards and 10 commercial wineries, but, after 35 years, there are approximately 100 wineries/vineyards.
 There are two previously established viticultural areas entirely encompassed within Texas Hill Country.
 The sub-appellations are "Bell Mountain" (1986) and "Fredericksburg in the Texas Hill Country" (1988), both located within Gillespie County.
-The plant hardiness zones are 8a, 8b and 9a.